 Henri Mathieu Spiral Kinetics Style Pendant Lamp

-Materials: Aluminium slats, painted dark orange on the inside.
+Materials: Curved aluminium slats lampshade, painted dark orange inside.
+Chrome rod.
 Some metal and plastic parts.
-Bakelite socket.
+Black plastic canopy.
+Bakelite E27 socket.

 Cord Length: 45 cm / 17.71”

 Height: 25 cm / 9.84”

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Period: 1960s, 1970s – Mid-Century Modern.

 Designer: Made after a design by Henri Mathieu.